franciedigital/printf/README.md

-This repository contains a printf function which works like standard printf in c programming language
+This repository contains a printf function which works like standard printf in c programming language.
+This is the ALX first group project.